ember-learn/ember-blog/content/stable-typescript-types-in-ember-5-1.md

  */
 ```

-Now you will get autocomplete and in-editor documentation for all the `@ember/*` packages which ship with Ember with no other adjustment required!
+This is all that is necessary to unlock autocomplete and in-editor documentation for all the `@ember/*` packages which ship with Ember with no other adjustment required!
+Any editor configured to use the TypeScript language server for JavaScript support will "just work" once you make this change—including VS Code, where this works in a default installation.

 ### TypeScript